What kind of work experience do I need for certification as an engineering technician?

 Can I get any work experience credit for my college degree?

 If you've achieved a degree in an ABET-accredited engineering technology or engineering program (or equivalent) that is directly related to the certification practice area, you may qualify to receive up to eighteen (18) months (1.5 years) of credit towards the work experience requirement.
-(ABET is the Accreditation Board for Engineering and Technology; visit www.abet.org to find out if your degree program is accredited.)
-To apply for the credit, you must send NICET an official transcript that shows the name of the degree attained, the date of graduation, and a listing of the courses taken and complete the Education Credit Addendum form.
-Send it with your application.
+(ABET is the Accreditation Board for Engineering and Technology; visit?www.abet.org?to find out if your degree program is accredited.)
+Complete the Education Credit Addendum form.
+An official college transcript must be sent from the institution and emailed to firstname.lastname@example.org that shows the name of the degree attained, the date of graduation, and a listing of the courses taken.

 How does NICET count work experience that is common to more than one certification program?